stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 - Want to understand common Python idioms that are difficult to type
 - Are curious about tradeoffs with static typing, and how to use it judiciously

-Being experienced with Python and familiar with simple type ints (for example `def foo(x: int) -> str: ...`) is helpful but you don't need to be an expert.
+Being experienced with Python and familiar with simple type hints (for example `def foo(x: int) -> str: ...`) is helpful but you don't need to be an expert.